Viewpoint

 min read

-Stablecoins have crossed $300B1 in circulation.
 Crypto-native users want to spend their onchain assets in the real world.
-Fintechs and brands are either sitting on growing stablecoin user balances or watching the trend and asking: how do we get ahead of this?
+Fintechs and brands are either sitting on growing stablecoin user balances or watching the trend and asking: How do we get ahead of this?

 The spending layer is the opportunity

 Wallet-to-wallet payments are great for sending money.
-Stablecoin-linked cards are better for buying things because the commerce infrastructure stack was built around cards.
-Every POS terminal, payment gateway, and checkout flow already supports them.
-There’s no new behavior required at the point of sale, and no new merchant integration to manage.
+Stablecoin-linked cards are better for purchases as the commerce infrastructure stack was built around cards.
+They’re supported by every POS terminal, payment gateway, and checkout flow.
+No new behavior required at the point of sale, and no additional merchant integration to manage.
 The blockchain fades into the background, serving as infrastructure, not a user interface.

 A stablecoin-linked card program is how you put stablecoins into your users' hands in a way they can use every day, whether you're deepening an existing crypto product or building the entry point into a new one.